 The RDC provides funding opportunities to help diversify the local economies in Northern New Mexico outside of Los Alamos National Laboratory interests.
 This includes no-interest loans and grants to small businesses, regional startups, and tribal communities to help maintain and/or build businesses that drive economic growth, help increase revenue, create jobs, and accelerate business growth in the seven-county area.
 CLICK HERE FOR MORE.

-The Workforce and Education Training Program is a partnership between the Regional Development Corporation (RDC) and Northern New Mexico higher education institutions to identify training needs and develop a well-educated workforce in the region.
+The Higher Education Workforce project is a partnership between the Regional Development Corporation (RDC) and Northern New Mexico higher education institutions to identify training needs and develop a well-educated workforce in the region.
 The partnership aims to help Northern New Mexico’s businesses find skilled workers and help ensure jobs are filled by in-state and in-county workers who want to stay in their communities after receiving an education at two- and four-year colleges in the area.